Tools From CAAFI

 The leaders of the CAAFI Certification and R&D teams developed the FRL table.
 It includes descriptions that are customized to fuel research and certification events and includes specific items of interest to CAAFI members, including required fuel quantities.
 Note that the fuel quantities listed are from CAAFI Certification guidelines, and the Air Force uses different fuel quantities in their military fuel certification process.
 Color coding used to show the transition points between the CAAFI R&D, Certification, and Business & Economics teams.
 The CAAFI teams operate with the realization that overlap will occur, with R&D leading FRL 1-5, Certification FRL 6-7, and Business & Economics FRL 8-9.
 Environment Team assessment requirements will also overlap with the FRL.
 Preliminary assignments of environmental touchpoints are reflected in steps 3 and 8.
 A more detailed list of environmental due diligence needs are described in CAAFI’s Environmental Progression.

-CAAFI uses the FRL to help organize and track fuel development and the process of developing, certifying, and supplying alternative fuels to commercial aviation.
+CAAFI uses the FRL to help organize and track fuel development and the process of developing, qualifying, and supplying alternative fuels to commercial aviation.

 The FRL was endorsed at the United Nations' International Civil Aviation Organization (ICAO) Commercial Aviation Alternative Fuels (CAAF) meeting in Rio de Janeiro in November 2009.
 The outcomes of that meeting can be found here.